Man convicted in slain Ohio family case gets life in prison

 Wagner was convicted on 22 counts, including aggravated murder.
 It was no longer a death penalty case because his brother made a plea deal to testify against the others and help all four Wagners avoid execution.

-Prosecutors said George Wagner shows no remorse and should be imprisoned with no chance of parole.
+Prosecutors had said Wagner showed no remorse in urging he be imprisoned with no chance of parole.
 They said what he really deserved was a death sentence and that he was spared only because of his brother’s actions, not his own.

 The prosecution alleged Wagner was with his brother and father when they went to the homes, that he went inside, and that he helped his brother move two bodies.